madneal/htb/Holiday/README.md

 ![Ej464e.png](https://s2.ax1x.com/2019/05/19/Ej464e.png)

-Login with this user.
+Log in with this user.
 It seems to be a booking website.

 ![Ej5nUO.png](https://s2.ax1x.com/2019/05/19/Ej5nUO.png)

 ![Ej4Lgs.png](https://s2.ax1x.com/2019/05/19/Ej4Lgs.png)

 Click any booking and see the booking details.
-It consits of two tabs, including View and Notes.
-In the Notes, one word is interesting: "All notes must be approved by an administrator - this process can take up to 1 minute."
-Administrator is always attractive to hackers.
-It seems that the note will be approved by administrator.
-So it's possible to steal the session cokie of administrator if there is a xss vulnerability in the note edit form.
+It consists of two tabs, including View and Notes.
+In Notes, one word is interesting: "All notes must be approved by an administrator - this process can take up to 1 minute."
+An administrator is always attractive to hackers.
+It seems that the note will be approved by the administrator.
+So it's possible to steal the session cookie of the administrator if there is an XSS vulnerability in the note edit form.
 I think it's the hardest part of this box.
-It's not easy to find the approprivate pass way.
-There is a way to utilize `fromCharCode` and other skills to pass the xss filter.
+It's not easy to find the appropriate pass way.
+There is a way to utilize `fromCharCode` and other skills to pass the XSS filter.
 The following javascript code is utilized to generate the payload:

 ![admin](https://s2.ax1x.com/2019/05/19/Ej4oE8.png)